llmrisks/llmrisks.github.io/src/content/post/week2.md

 After 30-minute discussions, 3 groups stated their ideas and exchanged their opinions in the class.
 Details of each group's discussion results are concluded below.

-### Group of RL-based methods
+### RL-based methods

-> 1. What can go wrong in these systems in the worst scenario?
+> 1. _What can go wrong in these systems in the worst scenario?_

 This group stated several potential alignment issues about the RL-based methods.
 First, the model may provide inappropriate or harmful responses to sensitive questions, such as inquiries about self-harm or suicide, which could have severe consequences.
 On top of that, ensuring that the model's behavior aligns with ethical and safety standards can be challenging, thus potentially leading to a disconnect between user expectations and the model's responses.
 Moreover, if the model is trained on biased or harmful data, it may generate responses that reflect the biases or harmful content present in that training data.

-> 2. How it would happen (realistically)?
+> 2. _How it would happen (realistically)?_

 The worst-case scenarios can occur due to the following reasons that have been mentioned by this group.
 The first factor is the training data.
 To be specific, the model's behavior is influenced by the data it was trained on.
 If the training data contains inappropriate or harmful content, the model may inadvertently generate similar content in its responses.
 Furthermore, ensuring that the model provides responsible answers to sensitive questions and aligns with ethical standards requires careful training and oversight.
 Moreover, the model lacks robustness and fails to detect and prevent harmful content or behaviors that can lead to problematic responses.

-> 3. What are potential solutions/workarounds/safety measures?
+> 3. _What are potential solutions/workarounds/safety measures?_

 Some potential solutions were suggested by this group.
 First is ensuring that the training data used for the model is carefully curated to avoid inappropriate or harmful content.
 Apart from that, it is also important to teach the model how to align its behavior and responses with ethical and safety standards, especially when responding to sensitive questions.
 Moreover, this group emphasized that the responsibility for the model's behavior lies with everyone involved.
 Therefore, it is necessary to promote vigilance when using the model to prevent harmful outcomes.
 Additionally, conducting a thorough review of the model's behavior and responses before deployment is a possible solution as well, which makes necessary adjustments to ensure the robustness and safety of RL models.

-### Group of LLM-based methods
+### LLM-based methods

-> 1. What can go wrong in these systems in the worst scenario?
+> 1. _What can go wrong in these systems in the worst scenario?_

 The worst-case scenario given by this group was in the context of relying on AI chatbots and models involving potentially severe consequences.
 One worst-case scenario mentioned is the loss of life.
 For instance, if a person in a vulnerable state relies on a chatbot for critical information or advice, and the chatbot provides incorrect or harmful answers, it could lead to tragic outcomes.
 Another concern is the spread of misinformation.
 AI models, especially chatbots, are easily accessible to a wide range of people.
 If these models provide inaccurate or misleading information to users who trust them blindly, it can contribute to the dissemination of false information, potentially leading to harmful consequences.

-> 2. How it would happen (realistically)?
+> 2. _How it would happen (realistically)?_

-According to the perception of this group, the happening of such worst-case scenarios is due to the following reasons.
+According to the perception of this group, the potential of such worst-case scenarios happening is due to the following reasons.
 First, AI models are readily available to a broad audience, making them easily accessible for use in various situations.
 Second, many users who rely on AI models may not have a deep understanding of how these models work or their limitations.
 They might trust the AI models without critically evaluating the information they provide.
 Moreover, such worst-case scenarios often emerge in complex, gray areas where ethical and value-based decisions come into play, which means determining what is right or wrong, what constitutes an opinion, and where biases may exist can be challenging.

-> 3. What are potential solutions/workarounds/safety measures?
+> 3. _What are potential solutions/workarounds/safety measures?_

 From the discussion result of this group, there are several possible solutions and safety measures.
 For example, creating targeted models for specific use cases rather than having a single generalized model for all purposes will allow for more control and customization in different domains.
 Furthermore, when developing AI models, involving a peer review process where experts collectively decide what information is right and wrong for a specific use case can help ensure the accuracy and reliability of the model's responses.
 Another suggestion was recognizing the importance of educating users, particularly those who may not be as informed, about the limitations and workings of AI models.
 This education can help users make more informed decisions when interacting with AI systems and avoid blind trust.

-### Group of Other ML methods
+### Other ML methods

-> 1. What can go wrong in these systems in the worst scenario?
+> 1. _What can go wrong in these systems in the worst scenario?_

 This group was talking about the scenario that the realease of technical research and hypothetically ML model is incorporated into biomedical research.
 In the worst-case scenario, the incorporation of a machine learning model into biomedical research could result in the generation of compounds that are incompatible with the research goals, which could lead to unintended or harmful outcomes, potentially jeopardizing the research and its objectives.

-> 2. How it would happen (realistically)?
+> 2. _How it would happen (realistically)?_

 The opinions of this group imply that blindly trusting the ML model without human oversight and involvement in decision-making could be a contributing factor to such alignment problems in ML methods.

-> 3. What are potential solutions/workarounds/safety measures?
+> 3. _What are potential solutions/workarounds/safety measures?_

 Several potential solutions were given by this group.
 First is actively involving humans in the decision-making process at various stages.
 They emphasized the importance of humans not blindly trusting the system and suggested running simulations for different explanation techniques and incorporating a human in the decision-making process before accepting the model's outputs.
 Second, they suggested continuously overseeing the model's behavior and alignment with goals, because continuous human oversight at different stages of the process (from data collection to model deployment) is important to ensure alignment with the intended goals.
 Apart from that, ensuring diverse and representative data for training and testing is also important, which can help avoid situations where the model may perform well on metrics but fails in real-life scenarios.
 Furthermore, they also suggested implementing human-based reinforcement learning to align the model with its intended use case.
 We need to incorporate a human before “trusting” the model due to the reason that humans might not trust the system.
 Specifically, the alignment of the model should be ensured at each step.
 As very small design choices may have a big impact on the model, it is necessary to make sure the intended use case aligns well with what the model is behaving like.